 🆓 Free services and paid-for services

 When it comes to the basics, the Bumble app stands up really well.
-There are the usual features, such as setting up your profile and being able to see match suggestions; the sort of thing you’d expect from most dating sites.
+There are the usual features, such as setting up your profile and being able to see match suggestions; the sort of thing you’d expect from most dating sites and free dating apps.

 However, where this mobile dating platform really stands out from the crowd is with the inclusion of the chat and messaging services.
 These are usually a subscription-only feature on other sites, and it’s a welcome feature – particularly for newbies.

 Subscribing to one of Bumble’s subscription packages allows you to make even more of your online experience.
-You’ll get a range of extra features, including:
+You’ll get a range of extra features and perks, including:

 - The ability to extend links with matches for a further 24 hours